If you’re a Google Ads user and recently received an error alert from Google, you might be a bit confused as to what it means.

 Google doesn’t allow to share consent with other sites, as consent has to be service-specific.

-Our Cookie Solution no longer saves global consent, so there’s no need for any adjustments on your part.
+Our Privacy Controls and Cookie Solution no longer saves global consent, so there’s no need for any adjustments on your part.

 Consent served is v1 and not v2.
 This can happen when using AMP because of the cache (keep in mind that errors are per ad unit and are cumulative over the last 7 days).